-Upon the completion of this offering, our Sponsor, Leonard M. Tannenbaum, will beneficially own approximately 36.1% of our outstanding equity (or 34.0% if the underwriters exercise their option to purchase additional shares in full).
-Our Sponsor currently owns 3,342,500 shares of our common stock and has been granted, or will be granted immediately prior to the consummation of this offering, options to purchase up to 1,406,958 shares of our common stock, which will become vested and exercisable upon consummation of this offering.
+Upon the completion of this offering, our Sponsor, Leonard M. Tannenbaum, will beneficially own approximately % of our outstanding equity (or % if the underwriters exercise their option to purchase additional shares in full).
+Our Sponsor currently owns 3,342,500 shares of our common stock and has been granted options to purchase up to 1,406,958 shares of our common stock, which became vested and exercisable upon consummation of the IPO.
 Our Sponsor also owns over 70% of the outstanding equity of Advanced Flower Capital Management, LLC, the parent company of our Manager (the "Parent Manager").
 Similarly, Jonathan Kalikow, our Head of Real Estate and one of our directors, and Robyn Tannenbaum, our Managing Director, Origination, Investor Relations and Marketing, currently own 5% and 10% of the Parent Manager, respectively.
 Our Sponsor also serves as our Chief Executive Officer, and Robyn Tannenbaum is his wife.